How to use SciServer

 - Select the Files tab

-- Navigate to the files that need to be copied — hover the mouse over the file to show the “icons” (one of which is Copy, and one of which is Move), or if there are multiple files, select them using the checkbox and select the “Copy” or “Move” button that appears at the top:
+- Navigate to the files that need to be copied – hover the mouse over the file to show the “icons” (one of which is Copy, and one of which is Move).
+If you wish to move or copy are multiple files, select them all using the checkboxes, and select the “Copy” or “Move” button that appears at the top: